open-cli-tools/concurrently/README.md

   --restart-tries <times>          limit the number of respawn tries.
 Default: 1

+  --default-input-target <identifier> identifier for child process to which input on stdin should be sent if not specified at start of input.
+Can be either the index or the name of the process.
+Default: 0

+Input:

+Input can be sent to any of the child processes using either the name or index of the command followed by a colon.
+If no child identifier is specified then the input will be sent to the child specified by the `--default-input-target` option, which defaults to index 0.

 Examples:

  - Kill other processes if one exits or dies